 - the organization’s application is well planned, addresses all questions, and is correct an complete in all information provided (10 points)

-- For new applicants, contact the Director of Arts Education to verify eligibility at firstname.lastname@example.org 615-532-5939.
+- For new applicants, contact Chris Sweatt, Director of Arts Education, at firstname.lastname@example.org or 615-253-8914 to discuss eligibility.

-- Log in to the new Online Grants System to complete your “Organization” profile and begin an application.
+- Log into the Online Grants System to complete your “Organization” profile and begin an application.

 - Use the “Organizations” link to the left in your Online Grants System portal to ensure that the record is complete and accurate.
 This information is as important as the application itself, and incomplete or erroneous data will impact your chances for funding.
 To open the record for completing/editing, click the “Edit” button at the top of the Organizations screen.